fedezocco/fedezocco.github.io/index.md

 # Implementing Circularity with Plants and Computers

-_Material_ _Flow_ _Design_ is the emerging scientific discipline developed on this page.
+_Circular_ _Flow_ _Design_ is the emerging scientific discipline developed on this page.
 It emerges from the need of modern society to tackle three problems of global scale: climate change, pollution, and the dependence on finite reserves of materials.

-_Material_ _Flow_ _Design_ results from the intersection of the following five research topics:
+_Circular_ _Flow_ _Design_ results from the intersection of the following six research topics:

 ![ForPersonalHomepage](https://github.com/fedezocco/fedezocco.github.io/assets/62107909/2ecbda59-a40a-4a58-9f30-445cef59dcae)